 Welcome to the Conference

-The 2014 conference, DAYMUNC XXI, will be held January 31 and February 1.
-The information on this website will be updated in September 2013 when we begin the planning process.
+The 2015 conference, DAYMUNC XXII, will be held February 6-7.
+The information on this website will be updated in the fall when we begin the planning process.
 In the meantime, contact us with any questions.

 The Dayton Model

 United Nations Conference (DAYMUNC) is the only American collegiate

 conference sponsored by a community college.
 It is open to delegations

 from all colleges and universities, as well as to non-academic adult